aabbtree77/tensors/index.md

 \end{align}
 $$

-Here the division by 4 of the first basis element is not important, but it turns $X_{1}$ into an index symmetrization operator if one acts with it on any two-index tensor.
+Here the division by 4 of the first basis element is not important, but it turns $X_{1}$ into a proper index symmetrization operator $()$ if one acts with it on any two-index tensor.
+Note that in [Shankland (1970)](https://aapt.scitation.org/doi/10.1119/1.1976018) symmetrization and antisymmetrization is not scaled.

 **Magically, these tensor basis expressions form an algebra under the product defined as**